-Tenure in Housing
+Tenure in Houston

-The length of time a household has lived in their curtent residence is another measure used to assess stability.
-A vety brief tenure in housing, particularly in addition to other tisk factors, can signal potential instability.
-This is often due to lack of familiarity with a new neighborhood, dealing with life change related stresses and similar circumstances.
+The length of time a household has lived in their current residence is another measure used to assess stability.
+A very brief tenure in housing, particularly in addition to other risk factors, can signal potential instability.
+This is often due to fack of fancharity with a new neighborhood, dealing with life change related stresses and similar circumstances.
 The first six months in new housing is a time when tenants will likely need additional support and program managers should be on the lookout for stability problems.

 The figure below shows the range of housing tenure for respondents across the three years studied.
-It shows that fewer PLWHA were very new (5 months or less) in their housing in 2013 (18%) than in 2008 (37%), likely due to the more unsettled nature of the New Orleans population overall and housing shortages in the years immediately following Hurricane Katrina.
-Based on the most current results, it is estimated that approximately 18% of PLWHA may be at risk of housing instability due to brief housing tempre.
+It shows that fewer PLWHA were very new (6 months of less) in their housing in 2013 (18%) than in 2008 (37%), likely due to the more unsetted nature of the New Orleans population overall and housing shortages in the years immediately following Hurricane Katrina.
+Based on the most current results, it is estimated that approximately 18% of PLWHA may be at risk of housing instability due to brief housing tenure.

+HOUSIN G TENURE

-HOUSING TENURE and a started 2008 SNA (N = 594) 2011 SNA (N - 465) 2013 SNA (N = 487) Tenare = 6 MO37% (219) 29%i (1.34) 18% (87) 37% (219) 29%i (1.34) 18% (87) Tenure 6M(J-1YR 18% (107) 17 ^r /a (77) 12% (59) Tenure > tYR 38% (227) 50% (232) 63% (309)
+2008 SNA (N = 594) 2011 SNA (N - 465) 2013 SNA (N = 487)

+Tenure = 6 MO37% (219) 29% (134) 18% (87) 37% (219) 29% (134) 18% (87)

+Tenure 6MO-1YR 18% (107) 17'4 (77) 12% (59)

+Tenure ≥ 1VR 38% (227) 50% (232) 63% (309)

-NOTE: Responses excluded from attalysis if reported tenure was missing, "don't know" or "homeless"; 41 excluded for 2008; 22 excluded for 2018; and 32 excluded for 2013.
+NOTE: Responses excluded from analysis if reported tenure was missing, "don't innow" or "homeless"; 41 excluded for 2008; 22 excluded for 2011; and 32 excluded for 2013.

-Substance Abuse and Mental Health Treatment History
+Substance Abuse and Montal Health Treatment History

 The final two housing stability risk factors examined in this analysis include client history of substance abuse or mental health treatment during the past six months.
 Survey respondents were asked about their participation in treatment or services to establish a recent history involving either substance abuse or mental health issues.
 Based on client self-report, these factors, especially in combination with other risk factors, can indicate potential instability, including issues with their housing.
-The resulting information over the three years studied showed that 7-10% reported recent substance use treatment; 28-31% reported recent mental health treatment.
+The resulting information over the three years studied showed that 7-10% reported recent substance use treatment; 28 31% reported recent mental health treatment, and 3.6% reported both recent substance use and recent mental health treatment.